reactive-commons/reactive-commons-java/docs/docs/reactive-commons/1-getting-started.md

-Also you need to include the name for your app in the `application.properties`, it is important because this value will be used to name the application queues inside RabbitMQ:
+Also you need to include the name for your app in the `application.properties`, it is important because this value will be used to name the application group-id inside Kafka:

 ```properties
 spring.application.name=MyAppName